MarkDVerhagen/BooksOfLifeToolkit/README.md

     ```

 2.  **Create Database Schema:**
-    This script initializes an empty DuckDB database file named `synthetic_data.duckdb`.
+    This script reads in a configuration file that defines which datasets are relevant for the desired books of life.
+It reads these datasets, performs basic wrangling and writes to an edit folder.
+In parallel, an empty DuckDB database file is generated in line with these datasets.

     ```bash
-    python serialization/make_db.py
+    python serialization/make_db.py --data_dir synth/data --yaml_file recipes/make_db --db_name db
     ```
-    *(Note: This currently just creates the file; the schema is implicitly defined during population.)*

 3.  **Populate Database:**
-    This script reads the synthetic data files generated in step 1 and loads them into the `synthetic_data.duckdb` database.
-It uses the `recipes/template.yaml` file to understand which synthetic data sources correspond to which tables/schemas.
+    This script reads the data files from the edit folder and loads them into the database.
     ```bash
-    python serialization/populate_db.py --yaml_file template
+    python serialization/populate_db.py --yaml_file recipes/template --db_name db.duckdb --data_dir synth/data
     ```

 4.  **Generate All Books of Life:**